 The moment where Benson approaches Ted is an exceedingly rare instance where Neil Hannon’s score misses the mark somewhat – rather than evoking Ennio Morricone’s instantly recognisable western soundscapes, he opts for an oddly mystical flute composition.
 To be fair, director Declan Lowney doesn’t seem to understand the joke either.
 Rather than the Sergio Leone stand-off parody Linehan and Mathews intended (and still hinted at by the cowboy book Benson later falls asleep reading), the confrontation with Benson is filmed rather conventionally, without any wide shots, quick cuts, or close-ups of the character’s eyes or heels.
 It’s likely that the writers simply made an oversight while scripting, but perhaps we should be thankful – their failure to communicate their intention to their collaborators led to one of the most idiosyncratic and surreal moments in the entire show.
 Not quite what anyone involved wanted it to be, the scene is Father Ted bordering on sentience, the show nearly developing a mind of its own.

 Damo and his older colleague, Father Frost, continue the show’s long tradition of exploring the main characters through mirroring – even the building they’re staying in resembles the parochial house.
 In this case, we get an examination of the paternal side to Ted and Dougal’s relationship.
 This has always been a central part of the show’s dynamic, a play on the typical family sitcom structure with Ted as the put-upon father (clue’s in the title), Dougal the innocent son, Jack the grumpy grandfather, and Mrs Doyle the old-fashioned mother.
 (This set of characteristics informs the humour in many episodes, leading to scenes like Mrs Doyle giving Dougal his bath, or Ted’s jealousy of her affection for Pat Mustard.)
 Damo, a priest with the attitude of a bad-mannered adolescent, regards Frost as an overbearing father figure – Harry Enfield’s Kevin sketches seem a likely source of inspiration.
 As Damo’s influence on Dougal increases, Dougal’s behaviour worsens, from getting his ear pierced to an implied experiment with crack cocaine. (“Simpson Tide”, the Simpsons episode where Bart gets his ear pierced to copy Milhouse, aired two years after “Old Grey Whistle Theft” – probably a coincidence, but it’s nice to imagine.)
 Dougal also begins to regard Ted with adolescent contempt, trying to mimic his friend’s relationship with his own father figure.
 Still, it’s clear that Dougal is not yet ready to make the difficult transition to mental adulthood – his dream about Carol Vorderman taking her clothes off during a game of Countdown (shades of The IT Crowd) concludes with Dougal telling her to put them back on so he can concentrate.
 (Linehan has mentioned that, if they had been interested in developing the characters and giving them arcs, they might have had Dougal leave the priesthood and meet a girl.
 Shows like Only Fools and Horses prove that a simple looping sitcom structure can expand successfully into more dramatic long-form storytelling, but for better or worse, Father Ted never made such a transition.)
 Frost is eventually revealed as a kind of exaggerated extension of Ted’s fatherly side – similarly responsible for his ward, but wearier, sterner, and harder.
-We gain a new appreciation for the healthy, symbiotic power balance between Ted and Dougal, and can almost see why Damo was inclined to lash out.
+We gain a new appreciation for the healthier, more symbiotic power balance between Ted and Dougal, and can almost see why Damo was inclined to lash out.

 The episode generally works well, with no shortage of funny lines and memorable character moments, but there’s a peculiar sort of hollowness to it.
 It’s clear that the writers essentially collided several unrelated story ideas without much thought for thematic or narrative logic – it’s worlds apart from the razor-sharp “Passion of Saint Tibulus” script.
 The picnic scene is an interesting hub for everything to turn about, but the nearest the episode comes to resonance is with the two scenes where Mrs Doyle and Old Jim each encounter a priest alone in the darkness – it’s not a lot to go on.
 (Although Mrs Doyle’s scene is interesting in its implications – she says that she’s been staying up, just in case the priests wanted some midnight tea, for the last three years, but halfway through “‘Good Luck, Father Ted’”, she seemingly went home for the weekend.
 The writers never came up with a clear idea of Mrs Doyle’s living arrangements, but this shift into the surreal is typical of the show’s evolution.
 In the commentaries, they suggest that she has a stark, bare room somewhere in the parochial house, with photographs of Ted, Dougal, and the Pope by her bedside, and say that they’d probably have ended up showing it in the fourth series once they’d completely run out of ideas.)